ajazam/FoundationDBTest/README.md

-#FoundationDB java test application
+# FoundationDB java test application

-This is my first attempt at talking to foundationDB via Java.
+This is my first attempt at talking to FoundationDB via Java.

 It uses gradle as the build system and creates an uber jar by calling the gradle assemble task.